ITV Presentation Tips

 - Group Projects: Allows learners to communicate with one another and ask questions.

-- Brainstorming: Generates a large number of creative ideas/solutions in a brief period of time.
+- Brainstorming: Generates a large number of creative ideas/solutions in a brief period.

 Check Your Visuals With US!